jwong59-1/LeetCode-Practice/README.md

 # LeetCode-Practice
-Practicing Leetcode questions in Java!
+Practicing Leetcode questions in Java as a MSCS student!

+## Purpose
+This repository is supplemental practice for my current Algorithms class this semester.
+I will be solving problems where the approaches have been covered in class.

 <!---LeetCode Topics Start-->
 # LeetCode Topics